 Directs the board to conduct multiple studies to determine the expected size and growth of the regulated cannabis industry; the size and makeup of the illicit cannabis industry; and the impact, if any, of adult-use cannabis on the prevalence of impaired driving.
 Provides that the initial reports must be made to the legislature by January 15, 2021, and final reports must be made by January 15, 2022.
-Requires an additional study on the rate at which the state's mental health and substance use disorder programs are accessed and requires a report by January 15, 2026.
+Requires a study on the rate at which the state's mental health and substance use disorder programs are accessed and requires a report by January 15, 2026.
+Requires an additional study on the impact, if any, on the state's education system and requires a report by January 15, 2026.
 Also requires a report to the legislature on January 15 of each year on the status of the regulated cannabis industry; the illicit cannabis market; proposals for legislative action; and suggestions for legislative funding for social equity grants, education and prevention programs, and training for peace officers.